 However, the thing about a game of scrambling letters is that it’s only fun if you can unscramble them after.
 That’s as true for finding a word in Scrabble and Words With Friends or working a wheel in Word Cookies or Wordscapes as it was when word gamers carved on the pyramids.
 (Which they did, by the way.)

-So if you’re stuck unscrambling a word use Word Descrambler for a fast and easy jumble-solving experience.
+So if you’re stuck unscrambling a word, use our word descrambler for a fast and easy jumble-solving experience.

 How to Use Word Descrambler

 It’s as easy as fill-in-the-blank.
-Descramble letter combinations of up to 15 letters, using up to two “?” for any empty spaces you have.
+Descramble letter combinations of up to 20 letters, using up to three “?” for any empty spaces you have.
 Just pop all your letters in the big search box above and hit the magnifying glass to search.